Last Updated on May 28, 2023 by Ellen

 We don’t feel comfortable sharing the specifics of our personal financial information.
 We do share many budget breakdowns by year and by month on this website.
 (And I’ll touch on those a little further down.)

-There are plenty of other early retirement bloggers and authors who are happy to share their details, if you feel you need a specific yardstick with which to measure your own progress.
+There are plenty of other early retirement bloggers and authors who are happy to share their financial details, including net worth, if you feel you need a specific yardstick with which to measure your own progress.

-We also don’t make specific investment suggestions because everyone is in a different circumstance with different goals — we are not financial planners for other people.
+We also don’t make specific investment suggestions because everyone is in a different circumstance with different goals — we are not certified financial planners.

 Everyone has a unique situation.